Korean War Accounting

 From 1990 to 1994, North Korea exhumed and returned 208 boxes of remains.
 However, DoD scientists estimate that as many as 400 individuals could be represented in these 208 boxes.

-Between July 1996, and May 2005, the Central Identification Laboratory Hawaii (CILHI) and JPAC, which is now part of Defense POW/MIA Accounting Agency, conducted 33 Joint Field Activities (JFAs) in North Korea, which recovered more than 220 sets of remains, which are currently being processed for identification at JPAC in Hawaii.
+Between July 1996, and May 2005, the Central Identification Laboratory Hawaii (CILHI) and JPAC, which is now part of Defense POW/MIA Accounting Agency, conducted 33 Joint Field Activities (JFAs) in North Korea, which recovered more than 220 sets of remains, some of which are still being processed for identification at DPAA in Hawaii.
 On May 25, 2005, the U.S. temporarily suspended JFAs in North Korea due to security concerns.

 In October 1950, a North Korean Army major referred to as "The Tiger" took command of more than 700 American servicemen who had been captured and interned as POWs.
 In August 1953, following the signing of the armistice, only 262 of these men returned alive.
 One of the survivors, Army Pfc.
 Wayne A. "Johnnie" Johnson, risked his life during his imprisonment by secretly recording the names of 496 fellow prisoners who had died during their captivity.